Los Angeles Pedestrian Accident Lawyers

 Liability in a Pedestrian Accident

 As previously stated, the vehicle driver is most likely the liable party in a pedestrian traffic accident.
 However, depending on the circumstances, other entities might also be responsible.
-If the pedestrian was injured because the crosswalk lights were broken, the sidewalk was poorly lit, or the crossing sign was obscured, the party responsible for maintaining the road, usually a local government could be liable for the crash.
+If the pedestrian was injured because the crosswalk lights were broken, the sidewalk was poorly lit, or the crossing sign was obscured, the party responsible for maintaining the road (usually a local government) could be liable for the crash.
 If the vehicle malfunctioned, causing the driver to crash and harm the pedestrian, the vehicle manufacturer might be liable.
-Because each case is unique, it is extremely important to discuss the specifics of your accident with an experienced Beverly Hills pedestrian injury attorney.
+Because each case is unique, it is extremely important to discuss the specifics of your accident with an experienced Los Angeles pedestrian injury attorney.

 Ready To Get Started?
 We Can Help!